Krusty's Fun House: Development

+The sole programmer for Krusty's Super Fun House was Douglas Hare.
+Hare was working as a freelancer on a potential original game for Audiogenic for the Super Nintendo Entertainment System.
+Audiogenic had sold the idea of reformatting Rat Trap as The Simpsons-based game which then led to Acclaim getting Hare to port the game.
+The games feature nearly the same background as Rat Trap.
+Douglas said that the game was basically added Simpsons elements, such as posters for Duff Beer in the background and the Rats were designed more to match the style of Simpsons creator Matt Groening.
+Hare only worked on the Super Nintendo version of the game.

 Release

 The game was released in 1992 for the Amiga, NES, IBM PC compatibles, Master System, Game Gear, Game Boy, Super NES and Mega Drive/Genesis.
-Acclaim published the console versions, and sub-licensed the home computer versions to Virgin.
-The 16-bit versions on the Super NES and the Mega Drive/Genesis were entitled Krusty's Super Fun House.
+Acclaim published the console versions and sub-licensed the home computer versions to Virgin.
+The 16-bit versions on the Super NES and the Mega Drive/Genesis were entitled Krusty's Super Fun House, as did the Amiga and DOS versions.

 There are two revisions of the Super NES and Genesis games.
 Version 1.1 has completely different music for the second and fourth world.

 Reception

 Super Play magazine gave the SNES version of Krusty a 79 percent rating and wrote "it's actually pretty good fun to play, although perhaps more of a Younger Player-oriented game than anything else.
 Not one to set your heart on fire, but a good solid game nevertheless."
 Computer Gaming World in April 1994 said that the computer version "is an above average arcade/strategy game that is ideal to burn away half an hour or so".
 In 1995, Total! ranked the game 75th on their Top 100 SNES Games summarizing: "A sort of reverse Lemmings in which you have to kill the little on-screen characters."